hydephp/hyde/README.md

 ## Contributing
 Roadmap:
-Eventually I want to extract the source code into a seperate Framework package.
-However there needs to be some work done first to make sure the proper filepaths are used.
+Eventually, I want to extract the source code into a separate Framework package.
+However, there needs to be some work done first to make sure the proper file paths are used.

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.